ktaylor63/southeast/site/content/news/significant-achievement-in-the-transfer-of-puerto-rican-parrots-to-the-maricao-commonwealth-forest.md

 Last year, the program reported the birth of two Puerto Rican parrots in the wild in a natural nest in the Rio Abajo State Forest, an event that marked a milestone in 144 years of history.

-<video width="640" height="352" controls="" style="display: block; margin: auto;"><source src="http://fws.gov/southeast/video/puerto-rican-parrot-release-08-13-2015.mp4" type="video/mp4"> Sorry, your browser does not support HTML5 video.</video>
+<video width="640" height="352" controls="" preload="metadata" style="display: block; margin: auto;"><source src="http://fws.gov/southeast/video/puerto-rican-parrot-release-08-13-2015.mp4" type="video/mp4"> Sorry, your browser does not support HTML5 video.</video>

 [Download the video](http://fws.gov/southeast/video/puerto-rican-parrot-release-08-13-2015.mp4)